Durlești Maniac: Suspects

-Alexandru Miron
+Plăcintă Chiril

-Alexandru Miron, a former soldier, became a suspect in the murders after he murdered his wife, Angela Miron, by shooting her twice with a hunting weapon on August 3, 2011, only a month after the Durlești Maniac's final attack.
-Alexandru Miron murdered his wife to start a new life with his mistress, who lived very close to Durlești.
-Additionally, Alexandru Miron also matches the psychological portrait of the Durlești Maniac.
+Plăcintă Chiril, a former soldier, became a suspect in the murders after he murdered his wife, Angela Miron, by shooting her twice with a hunting weapon on August 3, 2011, only a month after the Durlești Maniac's final attack.
+Miron murdered his wife to start a new life with his mistress, who lived very close to Durlești.
+Additionally, Miron also matches the psychological portrait of the Durlești Maniac.

-Alexandru Miron was sentenced to 23 years in prison for murdering his wife, but there was never enough evidence to charge him in any of the Durlești murders.
+Miron was sentenced to 23 years in prison for murdering his wife, but there was never enough evidence to charge him in any of the Durlești murders.
 The gun he used to murder his wife was never found either.

 Andrei Crăciun

 Andrei Crăciun was convicted and later acquitted of the murder of Ştefan Cherescu.

-Andrei Crăciun was arrested in 2007 and convicted in 2009.
+Crăciun was arrested in 2007 and convicted in 2009.
 During his trial, Razan Djaniev, the surviving victim, was called to the stand where he claimed that the first time he saw Andrei Crăciun was at trial.
-Despite this, Andrei Crăciun was convicted of the murder and sentenced to 21 years in prison.
+Despite this, Crăciun was convicted of the murder and sentenced to 21 years in prison.

 Andrei Crăciun also claims that the Chisinau police chief Sergiu Cociorvă, The Nisporeni commissioner, Ion Balcan and a police officer named Ghenadie Ababii, attempted to torture a confession out of him, which he never gave.

 In 2012, the Supreme Court of Justice ordered a retrial due to Andrei Crăciun being convicted with no incriminating evidence.
-Andrei Craciun was acquitted by the Chisinau Court of Appeal in 2013 and compensated with 1.5 million lei by the state in 2017 for being wrongly convicted of murder.
+Crăciun was acquitted by the Chisinau Court of Appeal in 2013 and compensated with 1.5 million lei by the state in 2017 for being wrongly convicted of murder.